Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 whoIsThis();
 ```

 What's the output?
 Spoiler: when a JavaScript function runs in the so called global context `this` will be a reference to said global.
 And when running in a browser the global points to `window`.
+As you will see JavaScript functions have always a link to some context object: it is an object in which the function is running.
+The link is not fixed: it can change by accident or could be altered on purpose.

 ## Rule number 1: default binding